pjchong91/vending-machine/README.md

    - it prompts the user to insert more change
 1. When change is to be returned
    - it should return the smallest amount of coins required to provide the accurate amount of change
+1. When user requests purchase of item has 0 stock
+   - it should prompt the user of product inavailability
+   - it should run function to restock the empty item with 10 items

 ## Questions and Learnings